TRIBE with Claire

 WHY: Great for functional strength through the glutes, hamstrings and lower back.
 The staggered stance increases single side glute engagement.

-6. Alternate back lunge with dumbbell curl X 24.
+6. Alternate curtsy lunge with dumbbell curl X 24.
+FOCUS: Breath in as you move into the lunge.

 WHY: Excellent for balance and stability.
 Great for activating and engaging the muscles around the hip.